This article is based on concepts from Creating Rich & Vibrant Color Photography if you want to dig deeper for further training.

 For Further Training on Color Photography:

 It’s a photographer’s secret weapon!
 Color photography can actually change the emotional state of a person viewing a particular photograph.
 In this in-depth eBook, you’ll uncover the true ‘story’ behind memorable, fascinating, & impressive color photography.
-It is currently discounted for all of us isolating at home if you want to check it out.
+It is currently discounted today if you want to check it out.

 Properly executed – color photography can influence a viewer in a subconscious, ingenious, and an undeniably amazing way.
 It’s fun to learn by doing.
 This 165 pages practical guide is packed with Assignments, Key Lessons, and Self-Check Quizzes.

 Deal found here: The Rich & Vibrant Color Photography Guide